danielzmeow/CSE142/LectureNotes.md

 ### Testing of Valid Input

-A token based way of data processing.
+A token-based way of data processing.

 | Method          | Description                                                                                |
 | --------------- | ------------------------------------------------------------------------------------------ |